RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-7.md

      ```
    - Save the file
    - Run the file
-   - At the prompt, enter no and press ENTER
+   - At the prompt, enter `no` and press ENTER
-   - Run the file a second time, enter yes and press ENTER
+   - Run the file a second time, enter `yes` and press ENTER
 7. Working with the elif statement.
 The elif statement always comes after an if statement and before the else statement.
     - In the Python script, enter the following code:
+         ``` python
+         userReply = input("Would you like to buy stamps, buy an envelope, or make a copy?
+(Enter stamps, envelope, or copy) ") if userReply == "stamps":
+             print("We have many stamp designs to choose from.") elif userReply == "envelope":
+             print("We have many envelope sizes to choose from.") elif userReply == "copy":
+             copies = input("How many copies would you like?
+(Enter a number) ") print("Here are {} copies.".format(copies))
+         else:
+             print("Thank you, please come again.")
+         ```
     - Save the file
     - Run the file
-    - At the prompt, enter no and press ENTER
+    - At the prompt, enter `no` and press ENTER
     - Run the file
-    - At the prompt, enter stamps and press ENTER
+    - At the prompt, enter `stamps` and press ENTER
     - Run the file a second time
-    - At the prompt, enter yes and press ENTER
+    - At the prompt, enter `yes` and press ENTER
-    - At the prompt, enter envelope and press ENTER
+    - At the prompt, enter `envelope` and press ENTER
     - Run the file a third time
-    - At the prompt, enter no and press ENTER
+    - At the prompt, enter `no` and press ENTER
-    - At the prompt, enter copy and press ENTER
+    - At the prompt, enter `copy` and press ENTER
-    - At the prompt, enter 2 and press ENTER.
+    - At the prompt, enter `2` and press ENTER.

 ## Challenges